-Researchers concluded that “sauna bathing could be recommended for athletes as a means of enhancing immunological defence”.
+Researchers concluded that “sauna bathing could be recommended for athletes as a means of enhancing immunological defense”.

 RELAXATION & STRESS RELIEF

 Anyone who has spent time in an infrared sauna will know just how relaxing and calming the experience can be.

 They are an excellent way to unwind after a long day and really help calm the mind.